solliancenet/azure-synapse-analytics-workshop-300-2-day/faq/synapse-features.md

 ### **Q**: _Can I run my ADF pipelines from Synapse?_

 **A**: Not directly.
-You can, for example call an Azure Function that would triger an ADF pipeline.
+You can, for example call an Azure Function that would trigger an ADF pipeline.

 ---

 ### **Q**: _How can the data flow from Azure Databricks to Synapse be encrypted?_

-**A**: Here is a link that can help https://docs.microsoft.com/en-us/azure/azure-databricks/databricks-extract-load-sql-data-warehouse#load-data-into-azure-synapse
+**A**: Here is a link that can help: <https://docs.microsoft.com/azure/azure-databricks/databricks-extract-load-sql-data-warehouse#load-data-into-azure-synapse>

 ---